vc1492a/PyNomaly/readme.md

 ## Dependencies
 - Python 3.4 - 3.6
 - Numpy >= 1.12.0
-- Pandas 0.19.2 or greater (**optional**)
+- Pandas >= 0.19.2 (**optional, for examples**)

-Note that PyNomaly remains untested in older Python versions.
+Note that PyNomaly remains untested in older Python versions such as Python 3.3 or Python 2.7.

 ## Quick Start